Why Travel is Important to your Professional Career

 Traveling makes you more open-minded

 Every time we travel, we are offered the opportunity to engage in new activities and learn new things.
-Whether you are learning about a local tribe in Kenya or going on a boat tour to spot whales in Canada, these new experiences will affect you.
+Whether you are learning about a local tribe in Kenya, following a cooking class in Thailand, or going on a boat tour to spot whales in Canada, these new experiences will affect you.
 Add to that the fact that you most likely will have to deal with and work out solutions to unfamiliar situations when abroad.
 Not only will these moments and situations make you wiser, but they will also help you become more open-minded.
 Open-mindedness refers to the willingness to try new things or to hear and consider new ideas.
 As the work environment is all about solving problems and presenting new ideas, it is an important skill to have.

 Traveling increases your cultural understanding and global competence

 While abroad, you have to immerse yourself in a new culture.
 These cultures are often very different than at home.
 Even though in the beginning it might seem challenging, after some time of immersion you will learn how to accept and appreciate these cultural differences.
 You will improve your cultural understanding of how different societies work.
 It is this heightened awareness and understanding that help you interact with colleagues and partners from various cultural backgrounds in the future.
 In today’s increasingly globalized world, this is an important skill to master.
 More and more companies are starting to branch out internationally, working with a culturally diverse workforce.
 Global competence and cultural understanding are key to successful collaboration.

 One of the key reasons why travel is important to your professional career is that you expand your social and communication skills.
 These skills are attributes that can be learned and improved, and what better way of doing that than traveling?